-Gift giving is expensive.
-It’s so expensive in fact, that a survey from OfferUp found that 24 percent of Americans consider holiday spending their most stressful one-time expense of the year!
+Gift-giving is expensive.
+It’s so expensive that a survey from OfferUp found that 24 percent of Americans consider holiday spending their most stressful one-time expense of the year!

 5 Money-Savings Ideas for Christmas Gifts & Presents

 Below we share five ways to spread Holiday cheer, without starting the New Year off in debt.